manavsehgal/reactspeedcoding/manuscript/c07a-routing-component-layouts.md

 npm install --save react-router
 ```

+React Router can help us map navigation tree with our component tree.
+Right now our intent
+is to have Blog and Home as same level menus and represent different layout components.

+Once we have a hierarchy of menus, like menus for blog categories, we could use nesting of these
+routes to map navigation nesting with component nesting.
+In that scenario we will call nested
+components with ```this.props.children``` and router will swap the appropriate component depending
+on the menu clicked.

 Finally, once we have configured our router, we can go ahead and create our ```Navigation``` component
 and create links to render various layout components.